 Thursday, September 30, 2010

 Many folks think that Science is some alternative to religion - an alternative that disproves the existence of God.
 And folks who think this are not Scientists.
 And ironically, they are either atheists or religious fundamentalists.
 Why is this?

 Such a scenario would never exist, of course.
 And yet many people on both the far left and far right, like to pit Science against Religion, as if they were competing brands of gasoline.
 And yet the comparison is inappropriate and incorrect.
 One is not an alternative to the other.
 Nor does one "disprove" the other.

 People on the left, usually atheists, like to claim that Science knows all the answers and has disproved the existence of God.
 This surely will come as a surprise to real Scientists, who never set out to do any such thing, nor claim to know "all the answers".

-Many on the Right, usually fundamentalist Christians, believe that Science is geared toward disproving the Bible and denounce Science as a false religion.
+Many on the Right, usually fundamentalist Christians, believe that Science is geared toward disproving the Bible and thus they denounce Science as a false religion.
 But again, real Scientists never claimed to be starting a religion, nor trying to "prove" or "disprove" any facet of the Bible.